-Ferrari and Mercedes Benz cars are the most-expensive automobiles sold at top classic car auctions but many marques achieve prices over a million dollars.
+Ferrari and Mercedes Benz cars are the most expensive automobiles sold at top classic car auctions but many marques record prices over a million dollars.

-Classic and rare exotic cars trade at multi-million dollar prices.
-Privately, Ferraris are rumored to have sold for over $70 million, but public auctions remain the best indicator of what these rare cars are worth.
+Classic and rare exotic cars trade at multi-million-dollar prices.
+Privately, Ferraris are rumored to have sold for over $70 million, but public auctions remain the best indicator of what rare cars are worth.
 A 1955 Mercedes-Benz 300 SLR Uhlenhaut Coupé sold for $143 million at an auction in 2022 to become by far the most expensive car in the world.
 The second, third, and fourth most expensive cars ever are Ferrari 250 GTOs — the only three 250 GTOs offered a public auction for about a decade.
-Ferraris are over represented on lists of the most-expensive cars in the world but even marques that usually see cars trading for much lower figures may see the best-of-marque samples sell for well over a million.
+Ferraris are over-represented on lists of the most expensive cars in the world but even marques that usually see cars trading for much lower figures may see the best-of-marque samples sell for well over a million.

 The Most-Expensive Cars Ever